LeonAckermann/EEG-Artifact-Detection/README.md

     - recurrence based models
     - attention based models

-Lastly, in the folder bash script, we provide how we worked with remote GPU servers to log and save our results
+Lastly, in the folder bash script, we provide how we worked with remote GPU servers to log and save our results [architectures]